rickywid/Personal-Blog/content/blog/samba-shared-folder/index.md

 Now that we have created a backup, we can edit the Samba configuration file.
 Open **/etc/samba/smb.conf** with your favourite text editor.

-Add the following to the end of the file:
+Add the following to the config file:

 ```
+[Global]
+	...
+	unix extensions = no # allow symlinks

 [Shared]
 	comment = Shared Files
 	path = /home/rickyjw/Shared (change pathname to your shared folder)
 	browsable = yes
 	read only = no
+	wide links = yes # allow symlinks
 	# guest ok = yes
 ```